JoomiK/JoomiK.github.io/_posts/2017-01-31-waterpumps.md

 The model has the most trouble classifying water pumps in class 1 (pumps that need repair).

 ### II.
-H2O implementation of random forest without one-hot encoding
+H2O implementation of random forest without one-hot encoding:

 The H2O random forest implementation lets you input categorical data without one-hot encoding.
 It also treats missing values differently than sklearn's (as a separate category).